 Guerrilla Efforts & PR: events, experiential marketing, out-of-home advertising, etc.

 As you can see these are very broad categories — you could even list all the options if they’re relevant to your consumer.

-Any section label can be altered to better specify personas.
+Any section label can be altered to better specify your personas.
 If your product’s use is linked to users’ education, remove ‘archetype’ and rename it ‘education.’
 Xtensio has seen consumers revise upwards of 4 titles or remove the labels entirely.
 You can also change the accent colors of your persona.
 Choose from Xtensio’s 8 colors or enter your own personal ‘Hex#’ to have the persona better fit your company/product color scheme.

 List of free sources used in this article